 Children’s bereavement counseling

 Our bereavement counselor specializes in working with children through this difficult and sometimes confusing time.
 Whether or not the child has had an experience with a loved one on hospice, we are here to help the entire community, regardless of their circumstance.
-Our counselor can provide individual counseling in the school setting, home, or in our main office.
+Our counselor can provide individual counseling in the school setting, home, or at our Community Grief Center.
 Please call for more information.

 The Community Grief Center